ORIGINS AND EARLY HISTORY

 Then as now, the basic document for import-export, was the Bill of Exchange.
 However importers found that the exporters were not willing to execute documents 'accepted' by everyone.
 Only the 'acceptances' of a few established merchants were acceptable.
 Thus, these established merchants, were signing documents on behalf of others - naturally for a small fee.
 Soon these merchants found that this was a business that had immense potential and established 'Acceptance Houses' exclusively to handle this activity.
 These Acceptance Houses, set up by renowned names such as Hambros, Warburg, Rothschilds and others, were the ancestors of the current merchant and investment banks.

 The activities of investment banking have largely remained within what may be termed as the economic sphere of business.
-Thus areas such as personnel, HRD, accounting and the legal aspects of business have remained outside its purview.
-However given the synthesis developing in other businesses, it may not be too far ahead in time, when a merchant banker takes on these activities also.
-At present, when necessary, investment bankers, outsource these requirements.
 An illustrative, but not exhaustive list of activities, undertaken by merchant bankers, is given below.
 There may be variations from country to country, depending on the legal framework obtaining therein.

 - Acceptance Credit and Bill Discounting